RESEARCH GRANTS IN THE ARTS: Program Description

 Earliest Start Date for Proposed Project

-Research Grants in the Arts support research studies that investigate the value and/or impact of the arts, either as individual components of the U.S. arts ecology or as they interact with each other and/or with other domains of American life.
+Research Grants in the Arts support research studies that investigate the value and/or impact of the arts, either as individual components of the U.S. arts ecosystem or as they interact with each other and/or with other domains of American life.

 - What are measurable impacts of the arts on the following outcome areas: health and wellness for individuals; cognition and learning; and U.S. economic growth and innovation?
 Under what conditions do such impacts occur, through what mechanisms, and for which populations and/or sectors?